 Easter at Real Foods

 We have eggs from the ever popular Montezuma range, organic luxury chocolates that are handmade by a small family firm in West Sussex.
-Truly delicious, there's an eco-egg using minimal packaging, or try one of their cheeky bunnies in white, milk or dark chocolate.
+Truly delicious, there's a dark chocolate eco-egg using minimal packaging (or try this milk chocolate and orange one), or buy one of their novelty cheeky bunnies in white, milk or dark chocolate.

 Moo Free have a range of Dairy Free Easter Eggs, including a truly delicious Organic and Vegan Alternative to Honeycomb egg.
 They've combined their award winning free-from chocolate and combined it with vegan friendly honeycomb.